Home for Christmas (TV series): Production

-The series takes place in Oslo, with winter scenes taking place in the copper mining town Røros.
+The series takes place in Oslo, with winter scenes taking place in the copper mining town of Røros.
 Unexpected warmth resulted in snow being transported from Røros Airport to create the winter scenes.
 It was produced by the Oslo Company, and financed and distributed by Netflix as an original series.

 The idea for the show was created by two advertisement students, Amir Shaheen and Kristian Andersen, who derived the concept from the popular Nordic TV Christmas calendars, televised advent calendars with an episode broadcast each day of December until Christmas Eve.
 They decided not to draw inspiration from Christmas films but rather other Norwegian series such as the teenage series Skam.
 They pitched the idea to the Oslo Company.